Skip to content

 Your cart is empty

-8. Meet the French Royals and their styles: Napoléon Bonaparte
+8. Meet the French Royal Style: Napoléon Bonaparte

-8. Meet the French Royals and their styles: Napoléon Bonaparte
+8. Meet the French Royal Style: Napoléon Bonaparte

 Did you know that Louis XVI was a huge lock-picking expert?
 Louis XV’s favourite animal was his white angora cat, while his mistress Madame de Pompadour (whose name rhymes with amour) kept chickens in the gardens of Versailles.
 Get to know the quirky characters of the French Royals, Emperors and rulers that inspired many of the beautiful styles that you find in our store!

 Article: 8.
-Meet the French Royals and their styles: Napoléon Bonaparte
+Meet the French Royal Style: Napoléon Bonaparte

-8. Meet the French Royals and their styles: Napoléon Bonaparte
+8. Meet the French Royal Style: Napoléon Bonaparte

 Napoléon proclaimed Emperor of the French in 1804 and reigned until 1814.
 He achieved many victories, as he was extremely military cunning.
 He considered himself to be a scientist and when he tried to invade Egypt, he brought along 150 scientists, engineers and scholars to study the history and topography of Egypt.